In the Army (The Ren & Stimpy Show): Production

 Unlike the first season, where all of the episodes were directed by John Kricfalusi, in the second season, with the increased workload imposed by 20 episodes, production was assigned to several directors.
-In practice, production for the second season was primarily divided between the "A" productions headed by Kricfalusi, which had money and time lavished on them, vs. the "B" productions headed by Bob Camp, which had lower budgets and less time.
+In practice, production for the second season was primarily divided between the "A" productions headed by Kricfalusi, which had money and time lavished on them, vs. the "B" productions headed by one of the show's developers Bob Camp, which had lower budgets and less time.
 "In the Army" was one of the lesser "B" productions assigned to Camp; "In the Army" is, consequently, the first episode in the series to not be directed by Kricfalusi and to have a writer's credit.
 Camp tended to combine the process of making the storyboard phrase and the layouts into one, which increased the speed of production.
 Camp referred to himself as being "more about the gag", and the productions directed by him tended to be thin on plot, instead being a loose collections of gags built around a single theme, in this case Ren and Stimpy joining the United States Army.
 "In the Army" was finished on time for its scheduled premiere in August 1992 and slightly under budget.
 The episode was illustrated at Rough Draft Korea in Seoul.
 American journalist Thad Komorowski wrote that "In the Army" was a difficult episode to illustrate because it was "heavy on distortion", but that the artists of Rough Draft Korea were able to complete the episode on time and in full with "admirable deftness".